 The first time I saw the wave rise above, I underestimated it.
 It won’t touch us, I thought.
 We’re too far, too high, too fast.
 Then I saw it pick up the SUV driving on the road in front of us and sweep it up and out into a horizon I could no longer see.
 The water’s movements were effortless yet erratic, like a toy car caught in the tantrum of an impatient toddler.

 As is usually the case for scenes rooted in survival, I quickly became occupied with the need to save the people I love.
-Taking hold of a moment of lucidity, I picked them up individually with my mind and placed them elsewhere – on vacation out of town where the waters couldn’t reach, or in high rise buildings unaffected by the rising waters, my children tucked safely in the crook of their arms.
-Practical and simple, but I soon realized, a futile exercise.
+Taking hold of a moment of lucidity, I picked them up individually in my mind and placed them elsewhere – on vacation out of town where the waters couldn’t reach, or in tall buildings unaffected by the rising waters, my children always tucked safely in the crook of their arms.
+Practical and simple – but I soon realized – a futile exercise.
 They would remain untouched even in this dimension because this wave was mine and mine alone.

 Comment